torstenboettjer/presentations/content/cloudland/title.md

-## Build WebSites that conform with GDPR Regulations <br>using Hosted-Private Service
+## WebSites that conform with GDPR Regulations
-### Address Privacy Requirements with Oracle Cloud Infrastructure (OCI)
+### Address Privacy Requirements with Hosted-Private Service on Oracle Cloud Infrastructure (OCI)

 **Torsten Böttjer**
 Head of Cloud Engineering